Building Academic Skills and a Love of Learning

 A time to Explore and Prepare

 SRA’s Middle School offers a challenging, safe, and supportive place to learn and grow.
 We meet our learners where they are, both academically and social-emotionally, to help them develop their true potential.
 Our small class sizes ensure greater differentiation and personalized learning where students can advance at their own pace.
-Our advanced curriculum inspires students to expand their academic skills and independence.
+Our advanced curriculum, which includes daily Spanish instruction, inspires students to expand their academic skills and independence.
 Collaborative projects reinforce the importance of cooperation and collective achievement, while interdisciplinary learning helps students make meaningful connections between coursework and real life, and fosters understanding and concern for others.
 Field trips, community service, guest speakers, projects, and other events expose our students to the outside world, and we consider them essential parts of learning.
 Students leave the Middle School fully prepared as ambitious, creative, self-motivated learners.